 Concentrations of detected analytes in sediment samples were compared to consensus-based sediment quality guidelines for freshwater sediment, where available (MacDonald et al. 2000).
 Threshold effect concentrations (TECs) and probable effect concentrations (PECs) are derived based on empirical data from laboratory and field studies (MacDonald et al. 2000).
-The TEC values represent concentrations below which adverse biological effects are unlikely, and PEC values represent concentrations that are between the TEC and PEC represent the concentrations at which adverse biological effects might occur, as shown below:
+The TEC values represent concentrations below which adverse biological effects are unlikely, and PEC values represent concentrations above which adverse biological effects are probable (MacDonald et al. 2000).
+Concentrations that are between the TEC and PEC represent the concentrations at which adverse biological effects might occur, as shown below: